kketevani/kkapanadze/content/about/header/index.md

 CERGE-EI Foundation Teaching Fellow (NY, USA), 2020 - present

-Team member of National Institute for Research on the Socioeconomic Impacts of Disease and Systemic Risks (SYRI), 2022 - present
+Researcher at the National Institute for Research on the Socioeconomic Impacts of Disease and Systemic Risks (SYRI), 2022 - 2024

+Researcher at the Czech Academy of Sciences, 2020-2023

 🔸 `Education`: